ahmedshamsddin/git-workshop/README.md

-# An javaFX Inventory Management System
+# A javaFX Inventory Management System